 Which is why once you install WordPress and start posting content, backing up your WordPress website should be your top priority.

-Thanks to the many amazing backup options available today, you can ensure that everything on your website, including the content and databases, are safe, and easily retrievable when need be.For the sake of all the WordPress novices, let us first explain what exactly “backing up a website” means.
+With WordPress hosting and many other amazing backup options available today, you can ensure that everything on your website, including the content and databases, are safe, and easily retrievable when need be.For the sake of all the WordPress novices, let us first explain what exactly “backing up a website” means.

 ‘Backing Up’ a WordPress website simply means creating an identical or duplicate copy of your original website and saving it in a secure place.
 This will include everything from its theme and plugins, to the entire database.